DevHammad0/modern-web-bootcamp/README.md

 # Modern Web Development Bootcamp

 ## Bootcamp Overview
 This 3-day bootcamp is designed for beginners to intermediate-level participants who want to dive into modern web development.
-By the end of the bootcamp, attendees will have built a simple yet functional web application and deployed it online.
+By the end of the bootcamp, attendees will have built a simple yet functional web application using the latest stack.

 ---